Ckola99/CKola99/README.md

     <h1 style="color:#00ff00">Hello, World!</h1>
     <h2>About Me</h2>
     <p>
-      I'm [Your Name], a 24-year-old electrical engineering student at Wits University, currently on a pause and pushing to learn everything about software.
+      I'm Christopher Kola, a 24-year-old Catholic easy going guy of Congolese descent living in South Africa, electrical engineering student at Wits University, currently on a pause and pushing to learn everything about software.
 I'm also passionate about basketball and love watching anime.
 In my free time, I enjoy trading and reading about finance.
 I'm aspiring to be a full-stack software engineer and hard-nose entrepreneur.
 I'm interested in the intersection of technology and entrepreneurship and enjoy working on projects related to [Type of Projects You Enjoy Working On] in the [Your Field of Interest] space.
     </p>
     <h2>Skills</h2>
     <p>Here are some of my skills:</p>